 - Puma – The brand has submitted the patent of its Metaverse plan.
 The footwear company is set to launch virtual items in its catalog for a global client base.

 - Walmart – The company is working on building a virtual shopping experience by launching its own cryptocurrency and NFTs, which would be used to buy products in the virtual world.

 - Samsung – The electronics company has partnered with the 3D avatar platform, Zepeto to build “My House”.
 In the platform, users will be able to interact with their Samsung home appliances in a customized virtual “house”.

 - Microsoft – Recently, Microsoft partnered with Activision Blizzard, the team of game developers.
 Following the acquisition, the tech giant passed a statement that it is a step towards their entry in the metaverse space.

 So here were the many companies that have announced their entry into the metaverse space.
 At the rate at which the technology is getting explored and adopted, we are sure it will soon find an entry in enterprises and B2B domain as well.

-We can hope to have our learning and development sessions, meetings in the virtual space.
+We can hope to have our learning and development sessions, and meetings in the virtual space.

 While only time would tell if metaverse stays true to the expectations attached to it or become another buzzword that has less value, at present every entrepreneur is looking for ways to enter the space.

-If you too are one of those entrepreneurs, get in touch with DianApps – an AR VR development company with a specialization in the metaverse.
+If you too are one of those entrepreneurs, get in touch with DianApps – an AR VR, and custom software development company with a specialization in the metaverse.